Announcement regarding COVID-19

 As most of us are now staying at home, it seems likely that this will create more household waste and put pressure on our recycling and waste services.

-Although all of London’s councils are still running collections from households, most local household tips and recycling centres across the city are now closed.
+Although all of London’s councils are still running collections from households, most local household tips and recycling centres across the city are experiencing SEVERE queues and delays – please only visit strictly for ESSENTIAL USE ONLY.
 Many councils are experiencing staff shortages due to sickness leading the need to make changes to services like garden waste collections and the removal of bulky items such as mattresses, white goods or furniture.

 The situation is fluid and incredibly challenging, so we need your help, patience and understanding to make sure the service can continue to be delivered as efficiently and safely as possible.